Annual Walk to End the Wait Returns for Its Sixth Year!

-The Annual Walk to End the Wait is back for its fifth consecutive year, championed once again by passionate kidney donor Gordon Rutty.
-Over two weeks, Gordon will take to the streets, hills, and parks of the Gold Coast, raising awareness and support for living organ donation in Australia.
+The Annual Walk to End the Wait is back for its sixth consecutive year, championed once again by passionate kidney donor Gordon Rutty.
+Over three weeks, Gordon will take to the streets, hills, and parks of the Gold Coast, raising awareness and support for living organ donation in Australia.

 Gordon is passionate about promoting organ donation and in 2023 rode his motor cycle with three others from the Gold Coast to Perth to deliver the Gift of Life Baton to the World Transplant Games.